 - Train Your Agents: Ensure your agents have received relevant training sessions and are well-versed with all the features of a help desk system.

 - Create an Internal Knowledge Base: You can create an internal knowledge base for your support agents.
-This will ensure they are well-equipped to offer the best solutions at the right time.
+This will ensure they can access the right information and offer the best solutions to customers.